andrewacashner/hearingfaithms/chapters/chapter-3.md

 On Christmas Eve 1657 in colonial Puebla, the cathedral's tower bells had been ringing for an hour when the first voices of the Christmas liturgy were sounded at 11 p.m.
-The cathedral chapter was joined by other clerics, professors, landowners with their slaves, and common worshippers of every caste, *indios*, *mestizos*, *mulatos*, and *criollos*.
+Having heard the summons, the cathedral chapter was joined by other clerics, professors, landowners with their slaves, and common worshippers of every caste, *indios*, *mestizos*, *mulatos*, and *criollos*, in a space glowing with luminaries.
-In a space glowing with luminaries, the community gathered before the massive high-altar retable with its images of the shepherds and kings adoring Christ, and the Blessed Virgin being welcomed into heaven by angelic musicians and dancers.
 Whether they came out of habit or obligation, or in sincere devotion, there was little else for them to do but listen.
 Fortunately the chapter had ensured that its chapelmaster, Juan Gutiérrez de Padilla, had prepared yet another sumptuous banquet of music, including chant and Latin-texted polyphony both old and new.
 The main attraction for many listeners, though, was the new set of villancicos.